t6kke/BadmintonSkillCalculator/README.md

         [category]  ::  List or add tournament categories
     --db_name,      ::  SQLite database name to be used, will create new one if it does not exist - MANDATORY
        --list,  -l  ::  Lists available options from database
-     --c_name,      ::  Short name of the category to be used or inserted to the database - MANDATORY
+     --c_name,      ::  Short name of the category to be used or inserted to the database
-     --c_desc,      ::  Category description - MANDATORY
+     --c_desc,      ::  Category description
         --out,  -o  ::  Output format, by default prints human readble results to terminal.
                         '-out=json' will output response in json format for when other applications need to parse the results
     --verbose,  -v  ::  Enables verbose output, only works if using default output
        --help,  -h  ::  Provides more details on how to use the command
 ```

 Following commands will work with provided excel files

-Example of importing tournament: `python3 main.py insert --db_name=db_excel_test.db -f=test_xlsx_d -s=Sheet1 --c_name=TDC --c_desc="test doubles category"`
+Example of importing tournament from excel: `python3 main.py insert --db_name=db_excel_test.db -f=test_xlsx_d -s=Sheet1 --c_name=TDC --c_desc="test doubles category"`

 Example of importing multiple tournaments from one excel: `python3 main.py insert --db_name=db_excel_test.db -f=test_xlsx_d -s=Sheet1 -s=Sheet2 -s=Sheet3 -s=Sheet4 --c_name=TDC --c_desc="test doubles category"`

+Example of importing tournament from URL: `python3 main.py insert --db_name=db_url_test.db -u="<tournamentsoftware_url_here>"`

 Example of listing available reports: `python3 main.py report --db_name=db_excel_test.db --list`